Goal setting can be kind of a stressful endeavour.

 Heck no!
 Dreaming and working to achieve the things that excite you are wonderful.
-But there are a few key factors that can make all the difference and save us from a lot of the unhealthy side effects.
-Here are 5 tips that can help:
+But there are a few key factors that can make all the difference, set you up for success and reduce the stress.

 5 Goal Setting Tips

 1. Know The Difference Between Inner And Outer Goals

 The distinction between these two babies is pretty freaking important.
 So what are they?

 Achievements that appear successful to the outside world.
 They might fit into a cultural ideal, please your family or simply be perceived as good by those around you.

 Focus on how you want to feel and what you want to achieve, regardless of outer perceptions.

 Sometimes outer and inner goals align, and that’s fantastic.

 But inner goals should be your main focus.
 This is your life after all, you should be building something you’re excited about.

 If you aren’t sure where your goals stand on the inner/outer goal spectrum, ask yourself these questions: